 “You mean pinpointing anthrax in mailing envelopes, sealed and posted?”

-I activated an internet search engine, which brought me entries from the many universities that have hosted Scully.
-Among them was this quote and explication:
+I activated an internet search engine, which brought me entries from the many universities that have retained Scully in some honorary role.
+Among them was this quote and explication.

-“‘There is nothing so useful as good theory,’ said Scully when he moved from theoretical analysis to demonstrate his innovative backward-air lasing.
-The process has developed a technique that instantaneously detects anthrax-type endospores.”
+"When Scully moved from theoretical analysis to demonstrate his innovative backward-air lasing, he initiated a technique that instantaneously detects anthrax-type endospores.”

 The article went on to explain how Scully’s study of quantum coherence effects led to improvements in laser spectroscopy that allow lightning fast detection of spores like anthrax and other microscopic bodies.
 The breakthrough for medical science must be enormous.